UmeshSingla/Gmail-Inbox-Action-Wordpress/README.md

 #Gmail Inbox Actions

-Allows to approve your wordpress comment from your Gmail inbox, without logging into your site.
+Allows to approve WordPress comment from your Gmail inbox, without logging into your site.
 ## Requirements:

 - Emails must be [authenticated via DKIM or SPF](https://support.google.com/mail/answer/180707?hl=en)